Infertile patients cannot afford to wait for treatment while their eggs get older.

 At the American Fertility Society meeting in 1986, a lady introduced herself to me and thanked me for the prediction that I made in my original book about gestational surrogacy.
 She told me it had prompted her to go to the in-vitro fertilization program in her community where she told them what she would like.
 Performing this kind of procedure is so simple that it turned out not to be a problem, and indeed, when I saw her at that meeting, her best friend was already pregnant with her genetic baby and ready to deliver and give it to her.

-Laws ensure that if a woman carries her own genetic baby as a surrogate for another couple, she does not have to give it up involuntarily.
+Laws now in the United States are very clear and strict that the intended parent is the parent.
 If it is her genetic baby, then she has every right to it.
 The egg must come from a source other than the surrogate, therefore a surrogate for another couple must not be the egg source also.
 That is, to be a surrogate, a woman must not be the genetic mother.
 Similarly, if there is an egg donor, the egg donor must not also be the surrogate.
 The common laws are very consistent with what makes biological and psychological good sense and completely protects the intended parent and the surrogate.
-If the surrogate was also the egg donor there would be a severe danger of psychological “bonding” conflicts, regardless of the original intent of the would-be parents and the surrogate.
-However, as long as the egg donor and the woman carrying the baby are different, we have never seen such a conflict.

-One of our earliest surrogate cases was a 27 year old woman who had lost her uterus from a hysterectomy necessitated by severe bleeding occurring in her previous pregnancy.
+In the 1908s, one of our earliest surrogate cases was 27-year-old woman who had lost her uterus from a hysterectomy necessitated by severe bleeding occurring in her previous pregnancy.
 The only way the doctors could save this young woman’s life from this obstetric disaster was to remove her uterus.
 Yet she had normal ovaries and her husband had good sperm.
 What was the solution?
-As it turned out, her 48 year old mother was quite willing to serve as a surrogate uterus to carry her daughter’s baby.
+As it turned out, her 48-year-old mother was quite willing to serve as a surrogate uterus to carry her daughter’s baby.
 Their menstrual cycles were synchronized with birth control pills so that day one of the mother occurred simultaneously with day one of the daughter.
 The daughter was stimulated in the usual fashion for in vitro fertilization, her eggs were fertilized with her husband’s sperm, and her embryos were transferred into her mother’s uterus.
-Astoundingly, the 48 year old mother became pregnant with her daughter’s twins.
+Astoundingly, the 48-year-old mother became pregnant with her daughter’s twins.
 Nine months later, she gave birth to two healthy grandchildren whom she then immediately turned over to her daughter and son-in-law.

 You will see our protocol for synchronization, whether it involves a surrogate uterus or an egg donor, two clinically opposite situations.
 For both situations, this synchronization schedule works quite reliably.
 Both the donor and recipient are put on birth control pills to synchronize their cycles.
 The recipient also goes on Lupron so as to completely suppress her pituitary.
 On the first day the donor receives gonadotropin, the recipient starts on Estrace (an oral, absorbable form of natural estrogen).
 The recipient’s Estrace dose is 6 mg per day.
 Often an estrogen patch is also used to guarantee that an adequate uterine lining forms.
 The length of the artificial follicular phase during which the recipient is on Estrace and the patch is not important; the only significant factor is when she goes on progesterone.
 Whenever the donor receives HCG, which is often (but not always) on the tenth to twelfth day after gonadotropin has begun, the recipient starts on progesterone one day later.